 Get started with your real estate brokerage marketing

 While digital marketing for real estate brokers involves many moving parts, following this guide can help your firm hit the ground running with all prospect engagement efforts.
 If you haven’t already, start by creating social media accounts to drive traffic to your website and encourage followers to join your email list for frequent updates on your brokerage.

 After establishing a strong online presence for your firm, the other aspects of digital marketing will begin to fall into place on their own.

 Did you know?
 Constant Contact offers a corporate account option designed for real estate brokers/owners, so you can provide agents with all the digital marketing tools they need, in one place.
-Benefits of a corporate account include: a discounted rate for your agents, locked branded templates to keep brand consistent across all users, tools to track results (opens, clicks, etc), and more.
-For more information, fill out this quick form and we’ll reach out with more information on how you can make your marketing easier and more consistent throughout your brokerage.
+Benefits of a corporate account include a discounted rate for your agents, locked branded templates to keep brand consistency across all users, tools to track results (opens, clicks, etc), and more.
+For more information, fill out this quick form, and we’ll reach out with more information on how you can make your marketing easier and more consistent throughout your brokerage.